 Getting around Aberdeen

-Aberdeen’s two main areas of interest for tourists – Old Aberdeen and the city centre – are both compact enough that visitors can easily walk between sites.
+Aberdeen’s two main areas of interest for tourists – Old Aberdeen and the city center – are both compact enough that visitors can easily walk between sites.
 There are many pedestrian maps at the sites showing walking routes throughout the city.
-A few bus operators also offer bus routes throughout Aberdeen, available from the city centre to the outer suburbs and beyond.
-Aberdeen International Airport (ABZ) is located in Dyce, a suburb of Aberdeen about 9 km (6 miles) northwest of the city centre.
+A few bus operators also offer bus routes throughout Aberdeen, available from the downtown to the outer suburbs and beyond.

 - Provost Skene’s House is the oldest standing house in the city, a rare remaining example of medieval burgh architecture from the 16th century.
 Sir George Skene (after whom the house is named) was Lord Provost of Aberdeen, a position similar to mayor.
 The house was opened to the public in 1953 and has been furnished in the styles of the 17th, 18th and 19th centuries. – temporarily closed to the public